DashTheDev/EZCharts.Maui.Donut/README.md

 </ContentPage>
 ```
 🤝 Contributing
 We welcome contributions!
-If you'd like to help improve SimplyCharts.DonutChart, please:
+If you'd like to help improve MauiCharts.Donut, please:

 Fork the repository
 Create your feature branch (git checkout -b feature/AmazingFeature)